sajadevo/material-ripple-effects/README.md

 ### Material Design Ripple Effects.

-material-ripple-effects makes you able to have Material Design Ripple Effect on the elements you want.
+material-ripple-effects makes you able to have Material Design Ripple Effect on any element you want.

 #### material-ripple-effects comes with two colors: